Initial situation

 Project

-Exhibition concept
+Exhibition

 The new visitor center is the entrance portal to the Hölloch.
-It offers visitors a perfect setting to understand the uniqueness of this natural wonder.
+It offers visitors the perfect setting to understand the uniqueness of this natural wonder.
 The guided explorations in the unique cave together with an interactive exhibition make the visit an impressive experience.

 Meeting place